awesto/django-shop/docs/reference/serializers.rst

 ~~~~~~~~~~~~~~~~~~

 The urlpattern matching the regular expression ``^$`` routes onto the catalog list view class
-:class:`shop.views.catalog.ProductListView` passing in a special serializer class, for example
+:class:`shop.views.catalog.CMSPageProductListView` passing in a special serializer class, for
-:class:`myshop.serializers.ProductSummarySerializer`.
-This has been customized to represent our
+example :class:`myshop.serializers.ProductSummarySerializer`.
+This has been customized to represent
-product models in our catalog templates.
+our product models in our catalog templates.
 Since the serialized data now is available as a Python
 dictionary or as a plain Javascript object, these templates then can be rendered by the Django
 template engine, as well as by the client using for instance AngularJS.